Purpose of Independent Study

 Academic value: Independent Study must serve a legitimate academic purpose.
 College policy specifically forbids the use of independent study credit to “pay” students for non-academic work or internship activities.
 The critical difference between eligible and ineligible projects is the degree of intellectual involvement of the student.
 To receive independent study credit, the student must participate actively in the planning, design and interpretation of experiments as well as perform the laboratory procedures required for their completion.
 Service type work, such as cleaning laboratory glassware, routine preparation of reagents or preparing a lab for a laboratory course does not qualify for independent study credit.
 Internship type experiences that are comparable to being employed as a junior technician performing experiments that are designed and interpreted by a supervisor do not qualify as Independent Study.

 No substitution for regular coursework: College policy prohibits using independent study credit as a substitute for a regular course that is not offered during a particular semester.
 Individualized Instruction arranged through Continuing Education is available for this purpose.
 College policy also forbids use of independent study credit to meet CORE Curriculum requirements.
-However, a maximum of 6 hours of upper division MCDB Independent Study (MCDB 4840) may be used as an upper division MCDB Elective.
+However, a maximum of 3 hours of upper division MCDB Independent Study (MCDB 4840) may be used as an upper division MCDB Elective.

-Approval must be obtained BEFORE the project is started.
+- Approval must be obtained BEFORE the project is started.

-There are no specific restrictions on where the project may be done.
+- There are no specific restrictions on where the project may be done.
 To be accepted the project must meet all College and MCDB criteria for independent study credit.

-An MCDB faculty member who is qualified to sponsor independent study research must review the proposed project, sign the contract, and assign the grade for the project in consultation with the research director who actually supervises the project.
+- An MCDB faculty member who is qualified to sponsor independent study research must review the proposed project, sign the contract, and assign the grade for the project in consultation with the research director who actually supervises the project.

-The Independent Study Contract
+The Independent Study Process

-The student must submit a Contract for Independent Study at MCDB by the first day of classes of every semester in order to receive credit for their work.
-Its purpose is to insure that the student and the faculty sponsor have agreed in detail on the nature of the project, the accomplishments that are expected, the types of reports that must be submitted and the dates when they are due.
+The student must submit this form “Contract for Independent Study in MCDB” (printable/editable version (DOCX), not for submission) by the first day of classes of every semester in order to receive credit for their work.
+Its purpose is to ensure that the student and the faculty sponsor have agreed in detail on the nature of the project, the accomplishments that are expected, the types of reports that must be submitted and the dates when they are due.